-Ransomware attacks are hitting small business.
-And some of them are military subcontractors.
+Ransomware attacks are striking small businesses everywhere, even military subcontractors

 The national security implications of seemingly minor federal contractors may not make as many headlines as a major fuel pipeline, or the company responsible for a quarter of the country’s beef.
 But that doesn’t mean the concerns aren’t there.

-“In a series of countries around the world—Russia, Iran, North Korea is a little bit different, to some degree in China—what we’ve seen is that government has encouraged a growing hacker population that’s been able to, in an unchecked way, to be able to pursue their interest—in Russia, largely—in cyber crime,” Christopher Alhberg, the founder of cybersecurity firm Recorded Future, told TechCrunch recently.
+“In a series of countries around the world—Russia, Iran, North Korea is a little bit different, to some degree in China—what we’ve seen is that government has encouraged a growing hacker population that’s been able to, in an unchecked way, to be able to pursue their interest—in Russia, largely—in cyber crime,” Christopher Ahlberg, the founder of cybersecurity firm Recorded Future, told TechCrunch recently.
 “Then over time, you see intelligence agencies in Russia—FSB, SVR, and GRU—being able to poach people out of these groups or actually task them.”